Metal Etching

 - Laser Etching

-- Able to create very fine, clean lines in surfaces with little need for secondary finishing.
+- Able to create very fine, clean lines on surfaces with little need for secondary finishing, making it useful for branding, part marking, and precision decorative work.

 - Electro Discharge Machining (EDM)

-- Another method of metal etching which is able to achieve close tolerances.
-During the process, the metal part is exposed to streams of corrosive electromagnetic discharge.
-Any resulting imperfections, burrs or marks may be smoothed and polished away after you etch the metal.
+- Another method related to fine metal processing that can achieve close tolerances.
+During the process, the metal part is exposed to streams of controlled electromagnetic discharge.
+Any resulting marks or burrs may be smoothed and polished after processing.

 - Chemical Milling/Chemical Machining